 What are Open Source ETL Tools?

-Open source ETL tools are software solutions that allow organizations to automate the process of extracting data from multiple sources, transforming it into a format suitable for analysis or reporting, and loading it into databases or data warehouses.
+Open source ETL tools or free ETL tools are software solutions that allow organizations to automate the process of extracting data from multiple sources, transforming it into a format suitable for analysis or reporting, and loading it into databases or data warehouses.
 These tools are available under open-source licenses, meaning users have access to the source code and can modify the tool to meet their specific data flow needs.

 Unlike proprietary ETL tools, open source solutions offer businesses the flexibility to customize features, add new connectors, or integrate with other systems as required.
 Open source data integration tools are ideal for businesses of all sizes, from startups to enterprises, seeking for automation of their data pipelines without heavy investment in expensive software licenses.